TatianaBialik/web_project_4/README.md

 * close modal window by clicking outside the window and pressing 'Escape' button.

 upd 31/05/22 Refactor:
-* OOP concept implemented: Card and FormValidator classes are created Class Card includes all the image cards functionality and using for creating cards, has one public function that return a card element with attached event listeners.
+* OOP concept implemented: Card and FormValidator classes are created.

+Class Card includes all the image cards functionality and using for creating cards, has one public function that return a card element with attached event listeners.

 Class FormValidator includes functionality for forms validation and has a public method to enable form validation.
 Using by creating a FormValidator object for each form that should be validated.

 ### Figma